glerner/phpunit-testing/README.md

 - WordPress 6.1 or higher (for integration tests)
 - Composer

-## Why Separate Test Types?
+## Why Separate PHPUnit Test Types?

-The clean separation of test types is a key differentiator of this framework compared to most WordPress testing approaches.
+The clean separation of PHPUnit test types is a key differentiator of this framework compared to most WordPress testing approaches.
 This separation provides several important benefits:

-- **Clearer Test Organization**: No confusion about which mocking approach to use
+- **Clearer Test Organization**: No confusion about which mocking approach to use; ability to run multiple test types on the same file (e.g., unit tests for specific returns from known inputs, and integration tests to verify WordPress database and Admin page interactions)
 - **Simplified Debugging**: Issues in one test type don't affect others
 - **Easier Maintenance**: Each test type can evolve independently
 - **Better Developer Experience**: Clear, dedicated paths for each testing need